electricimp/ElectricImp-Sublime/README.md

 selection the plugin pulls down the Model code, but it doesn't restore the original file/folder structure.
 So for collaborative work on the same Model sources, please share the original Electric Imp plugin project sources/structure via a source control.**

-### Building and Running the Code

-The code can be pushed to the Model by selecting ``Electric Imp->Build and Run`` menu item.
-This action uploads the agent and the device code to the server and restarts the model with all the devices attached.

 ### Logs Console